universe-builders/universe-builders.github.io/void-survivors/art-direction.md

 ### 👉 Voxel based models
 Voxel based models are highly compressible compared to typical triangle based meshes, allowing for a huge amount of content to be transmitted to clients with a small amount of bandwidth.

-Voxel models are easily procedurally destructable compared to typical triangle based meshes.
+Voxel models are easily procedurally destructible compared to typical triangle based meshes.
 This is achieved simply by adding force to the cubes in the voxel mesh allowing for explosions and other effects - compared to a typical triangle based mesh destruction system that requires definition of fragments which has a production and asset size overhead.

 Voxel based models are low fidelity, reinforcing the low fidelity nature of the simulation.